-Pride and trust create a blanket of hope that causes a student to felt cared for.
-They may not be able to name it, exactly.
-Especially if they’re young.
+Pride and trust create a blanket of hope that causes a student to feel cared for.
+They may not be able to name it exactly, especially if they’re young.
 All they know is that the classroom of a proud, trusting teacher feels safe.
-Over time they trust the admonition to try again because the person who asks them means well for them.
+Over time, they trust the admonition to try again because the person who asks them means them well.
 They will open new books.
 They will try new equations.
 They will conduct new experiments.
 All because of the comfort of care.

-A student will taught, highly respected, encouraged to be the best they can be has been loved.
+A student who has been taught, respected, and encouraged to be the best they can be has been loved.
 From the best teachers, love comes freely.
 There is an untapped flow.

-The student that is well loved walks with shoulders squared, confident to face the challenges sure to come.
-A student confident of a teacher’s unconditional love has a way of happening to the world.
+The student who is well-loved walks with shoulders squared, confident to face the challenges sure to come.
+A student who is confident in a teacher’s unconditional love has a way of happening to the world.

-Some of you may be reading this may be thinking: “I never had a teacher like that.”
+Some of you may be reading this and thinking: “I never had a teacher like that.”
 That may well be true.
 But wouldn’t things be different if you had?

-We, as leaders, can make the same difference that teachers can:
+As leaders, we can make the same difference that teachers can.

 What if all leaders started with, I’m proud of you.
 I trust you.
 I care about you.
 And I love you…?